 Staff in school, by law, have a duty to report any concerns that they may have that a child may be suffering significant harm.
 Our school has close links with the School Health Service, Social Care and the Police, any or all of whom may become involved if abuse is suspected or alleged.
 The school has a responsibility to collate basic information such as who has parental responsibility for a child, and to pass this to the relevant agencies if so requested.
 In the event of a possible investigation into child abuse, the school has a duty to co-operate with the investigating agencies to promote the welfare of the child.
 Whilst the school will always try to work in partnership with parents and carers, if there is a conflict of interest the welfare of the child must be the paramount consideration.

 Shelton Infant School is committed to educating children in how to stay safe online and how to be responsible users of the internet, appropriate to their age.
 This can only be achieved with close partnership between school and home.
 If you have any worries about online safety or any online activities please contact school and speak to a member of the Safeguarding Team.

-Shelton Infant School has completed the 360Safe Online Safety Review to evaluate its strengths and areas for development in this important area.
-The school's most recent progress report can be accessed by clicking here.
+Shelton Infant School is proud to have completed and achieved the 360Safe Online Safety Mark which recognises our stringent and robust approach to online safety.
+The school's assessment report can be accessed by clicking here.